ericniebler/stl2/review/201811 San Diego review.md

 STL: Does the self-swap case [in p1] deserve a note? [noted]

 STL: What if someone expects to find enum through ADL? [added "or enumeration"]

+JW: Should that be rewritten "expression-equivalent to an expression that exchanges the values".
+I'm not sure what it as written means. [changed to "Otherwise, if ...., *an expression that* exchanges the denoted values.]